gochan95/NameTooComplicated/README.md

 1 - To allow user to draw with mouse on a 3D canvas
-2 - Real time collaboration so that 2 or more users can draw on the same 3D canvas 3 - Synchronization for saving 3D canvas state in the backend 4 - Integrating APIs such as Threejs, WebRTC and Firebase 5 - Security management for Firebase
+2 - Real time collaboration so that 2 or more users can draw on the same 3D canvas 3 - Synchronization for saving 3D canvas state in the backend 4 - Integrating APIs such as Threejs
+5 - Complex user interactions
 ```